eduvfalc/embedded-fft/README.md

 # embedded-fft
-An implementation of the FFT Cooley-Tukey algorithm having for embedded systems.
+An implementation of the FFT Cooley-Tukey algorithm for embedded systems.